 Henry Horton State Park has some of the most diverse range of camping and lodging accommodations.
 They have an inn and the accompanying Governor’s Table Restaurant, making relaxation at Henry Horton a breeze.
 Additionally, on the park grounds are eight cabins, 56 RV campsites, 19 tent campsites and three backcountry sites, the latter of which are located on the ridge above the river and the wetlands.
 Soon to open are six hammock camping sites as well.

-Located in Chapel Hill, the park is situated on the estate of former governor Henry Horton.
-Governor Horton’s property sat along the scenic Duck River, one of the most biodiverse ecosystems - river or otherwise - in the entire world.
-It is also the longest river located entirely within the state of Tennessee - Old Stone Fort is located along the same river, a bit more than 40 miles to the east.
+Located in Chapel Hill, under an hour south of Nashville, the park is situated on the estate of former governor Henry Horton.
+Governor Horton’s property sat along the scenic Duck River, one of the most biodiverse ecosystems in the entire world and the longest river located entirely within the state of Tennessee.

 South Cumberland State Park is not one continuous park, but rather a series of nine individual mountain wilderness areas encompassing more than 30,000 protected acres.
 It is a top hiking and camping destination in Tennessee.
-If you’re coming to South Cumberland State Park for the first time, start at the park’s Visitor’s Center in Monteagle where you can obtain maps and relevant trail and camping information.
+If you’re coming to South Cumberland State Park for the first time, start at the park’s Visitor’s Center in Monteagle, about 44 minutes east of Chattanooga, where you can obtain maps and relevant trail and camping information.
 Of this list, the wildernesses of this park are the largest, most remote and contain the most strenuous but rewarding hiking trails.

 This is especially true for the park’s two largest sections.
 First is the Fiery Gizzard Trail, an approximately 12.5-mile, one-way trail connecting Grundy Forest with Foster Falls.
 Along the trails, you will hike along its namesake creek, through rocky gorges and deep woodlands.
 Second is the ominously-named but breathtaking Savage Gulf with sweeping vista views, cascading waterfalls, historic sites and the centerpiece of it all, Stone Door.
 This massive rock cliff split in two some eons passed.
 Now, you can hike straight down the cleft, right between the rock faces.